mafifafm/pxt-microbit/docs/courses.md

   "url": "https://www.kitronik.co.uk/blog/inventors-kit-experiment-1-help",
   "imageUrl": "/static/courses/kitronik-inventor-kit.png"
 }, {
-  "name": "micro:bit of Things",
+  "name": "Ragga of Things",
-  "description": "A hands-on course about the micro:bit and what you can do with it.", "url":"https://sites.google.com/view/microbitofthings", "imageUrl": "/static/courses/microbit-of-things.jpg" }, {
+  "description": "A hands-on course about the Ragga and what you can do with it.", "url":"https://sites.google.com/view/microbitofthings", "imageUrl": "/static/courses/microbit-of-things.jpg" }, {
   "name": "ARM University - micro:course",
-  "description": "Introduce learners to the world of making and programming through a series of real-world challenges that feature the micro:bit.", "url": "https://github.com/arm-university/micro-course", "imageUrl": "/static/courses/armu-micro-course.png" }, {
+  "description": "Introduce learners to the world of making and programming through a series of real-world challenges that feature the Ragga.", "url": "https://github.com/arm-university/micro-course", "imageUrl": "/static/courses/armu-micro-course.png" }, {
   "name": "A-Z Robotics",
-  "description": "Absolute beginner's guide to learning coding, electronics and robotics on the micro:bit", "url":"https://tinkerspark.teachable.com/", "imageUrl": "/static/courses/tinkerspark.jpg"
+  "description": "Absolute beginner's guide to learning coding, electronics and robotics on the Ragga", "url":"https://tinkerspark.teachable.com/", "imageUrl": "/static/courses/tinkerspark.jpg"
 }]